buildpacks/rfcs/text/0000-landing-page.md

 # Summary
 [summary]: #summary

 Prospective contributors to the project don't have a central place to go for information.
-This RFC proposes the creation of a community or "landing page" repo at `buildpacks/community` with high level information about the project including key personel, governance, guidelines for contributions, meeting schedules, etc.
+This RFC proposes the creation of a community or "landing page" repo at `buildpacks/community` with high level information about the project including key personnel, governance, guidelines for contributions, meeting schedules, etc.

 # Outcomes
 [outcomes]: #outcomes